 Step 5: Invoice Approval and Matching

-After receiving the goods or services, the supplier sends an invoice for payment.
-This invoice goes through a two-way or three-way matching process, where it’s cross-checked against the purchase order and the goods receipt to ensure accuracy.
-If everything matches, the concerned party approves the invoice for payment.
-If there are discrepancies, the team should address them before proceeding.
+After receiving the goods or services, the supplier issues an invoice for payment.
+This vendor invoice goes through a two-way, three-way, or five-way matching process on recipient’s end, where it’s cross-checked against the purchase order, goods receipt note, e-invoice, and e-way bill to ensure accuracy of details.
+If everything matches, the recipient approves the invoice for payment.
+If there are discrepancies, the team addresses them before proceeding.
+To do this, they contact the vendor for discrepancies and ask for rectification.
+Once the vendor shares an updated invoice, it is processed for 2-way, 3-way, or 5-way matching again.

 Step 6: Processing the Payment